 - Dry your nails with cool air—hot air keeps the polish from drying properly and will cause air bubbles.
 Use your blow dryer on its cool setting or dip your fingertips in ice water for a minute or two if you’re in a rush.

 - Let the polish dry completely between coats.

 - Always use a clear Top Coat, and reapply a layer of it every two to three days to prevent chipping and enhance shine.

-- Keep your hands and cuticles well moisturized with our Healing Hand & Body Lotion—the less moisture your nails and cuticles have, the more likely they are to break and tear.
+- Keep your hands and cuticles well moisturized with our Hand & Body Lotion—the less moisture your nails and cuticles have, the more likely they are to break and tear.